gemvein/paid_up/README.md

 ## Speeding up User queries

-If you try generating a list of users for display in a directory, you may find that the Stripe checking code slows down your query.
+If you try generating a list of users (such as for display in a user directory), you may find that the Stripe checking code slows down your query significantly.

 To avoid this, add "select(:field_1, :field_2, :etc)" to your finder, being sure to *omit* the :stripe_id column.